secgroundzero/ossem_modular/README.md

 I will often only enable specific categories using auditpol and monitor those without having to worry about logs volume.
 Then i use OSSEM modular to injest only the related logs and perform the threat hunting exercises this way using [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) i.e in smaller scale and building up on that.

-At the moment this project only contains Windows Security Logs and Sysmon logs although i plan to add more event providers.
+At the moment this project contains Windows Security Logs, Sysmon logs and some Zeek lgos although i plan to add more event providers.

 **Security Event Logs categories included in the repo:**